TJMChan/ChromisPOS/README.md

 ### Additional Fixes and Supported Features

+* Added ability to search for product based on barcode and expanded sort to include barcode, stock,min, and max in Product Location/Warehouse Panel
 * Ability to add custom scan code handling for coupons or products(see README.txt).
 * Syntax Highlighting in resource editor (provided by Jacob Mellin fork)
 * Printer Template fixes (see README.txt)